aleshaleksey/fansys23/10-conditions-types.md

   - It cannot make [DEX] or [STR] saves, attacks.
   - It cannot cast spells with kinetic components.
   - Attacks against it have advantage.
-  - It cannot use [DEX] and [STR] based skills or abilities except some escape related skills, and even then at super-disadvantage.
+  - It cannot use [DEX] and [STR] based skills or abilities except some escape related skills, and even then at disadvantage.

 #### Incapacitated
 This creature cannot take actions (other than movement or communication) or reactions in combat.